 - (1) Open space criteria.
-The following criteria define open space, and open space that is considered usable for outdoor recreation within an OSC-PRD parcel: - (a) No more than 25% of common open space in an OSC-PRD shall be wetlands and wetland buffer. - (b) Unless approved by the Planning Board, common open space shall not be considered usable if the slope of the finished grade exceeds 33%. - (c) No common open space shall be considered usable unless it is compact and contiguous and has no dimension of less than 50 feet. - (d) All usable open space shall be open to the sky and pervious.
+The following criteria define open space, and open space that is considered usable for outdoor recreation within an OSC-PRD parcel: - (a) No more than 25% of common open space in an OSC-PRD shall be wetlands and wetland buffer. - (b) Unless approved by the Planning Board, common open space shall not be considered usable if the slope of the finished grade exceeds 33%. - (c) Unless approved by the Planning Board, the nearest part of the common open space shall not be more than 300 feet in distance from the nearest point of any building that it is proposed to serve No common open space shall be considered usable unless it is compact and contiguous and has no dimension of less than 50 feet.